top of page

 Set your smoker at 250F.

+Mix 1 part apple juice with 1/2 part Marsala wine in the spray bottle.
 Remove membrane from back of ribs, pat dry with paper towels and season both sides with salt & pepper.
 Make the sauce while ribs are cooking.

 Place in the smoker and cook for 3 hours.
 Spritz the ribs every 30 minutes during cooking.
 After 3 hours, place slab on a large baking sheet and bring inside to wrap in butcher paper.